 Montebello, Quebec, and the nearby cities of Ottawa, the Capital of Canada, and Montreal, with its Old-New World fusion of languages and peoples, are where Canadian history, cultures and cuisine merge.
 The landscape around Montebello, its National Parks set among the ancient, rolling Laurentian and Gatineau mountains, affords vistas and promises post-meeting escapes to view the famous Canadian autumnal foliage color change.
-And a boat trip along the Ottawa River, past Canada’s majestic Parliament buildings and Canadian landmarks, is not to be missed!
 The weather in late summer in Montebello and surrounds is fair and temperate, conducive to the goals of CIA meetings.

 Bruce S. Bochner, MD Judah Denburg MD, FRCP(C)